Best STEM Electronics Kits for Teens 2026: Arduino vs Raspberry Pi vs Elegoo — illustration

 Based on 38 user mentions

-Buyers praise quality, starter kit, value for money and completeness.
-Mixed feedback on instructions and functionality.
+Buyers praise quality, starter kit, instructions and value for money.

 Pros